 On the flip side, the slowest period of time, "off season" is after the American Thanksgiving weekend though the week before Christmas.
 Other slower periods are January through the first weekend of February, the week after Easter through early June, all of September, October and November (excluding the American Thanksgiving weekend).
 There are advantages and disadvantages to visiting regardless of when you go.
 The biggest advantages to visiting during the "off season" is that the crowds are drastically smaller in comparison to the "busy seasons" and as a result you can find great deals on air line tickets, car rentals and hotel accommodations.
 The down side to "off season" travel is that the theme parks generally open late, close early, some of the rides and attractions may be closed for maintenance and temperatures fluctuate a great deal.
 For the current list of scheduled attraction maintenance, visit the Events & Refurbishments page.

 Staying inside WDW is also known as staying inside the magic because you are immersed in Disney magic.
 If you don't have a car, this is where you want to stay as WDW offers reliable complimentary transportation for resort guests.
 Staying at a WDW resort entitles you to the Extra Magic Hour benefit which means you will be invited to enter at least one of the four theme parks one hour earlier, or stay two hours later than the general public is each day.
-WDW resort guests with a car receive free parking for the length of stay everywhere inside WDW.
+WDW resort guests with a car pay a night fee for parking of $15 to $25 depending on the resort level, for parking at all WDW locations.
 And finally, WDW also offers guests specials on admissions and various other programs and packages.

 If you are traveling with young children you may want to stay at a hotel/resort as close to the theme parks as possible so that you have the option to return to your room for breaks during the day.
 If you're traveling with a group that will be splitting up, you should choose a WDW resort to take advantage of the available transportation.
 Once you've decided to stay either inside or outside of WDW then you need to choose which hotel/resort you would like to stay at.
 There are two components to your decision, cost and amenities.
 The higher the cost the more amenities you receive.
 The basic amenities include food courts, snack bars, lounges/bars, pools and playgrounds.
 Additional amenities include bell services, whirlpools, table service dining, water sports and other recreational activities, beaches, fine dining, room service, character breakfasts, valet parking, kids' programs, fitness centre and spa, concierge service, larger rooms, suites and better transportation access.
 In order to select a hotel/resort you need to decide how much you want to spend on a room per night and what amenities you want or need.